How To Identify Malware Attack in Computer

 In recent times, malware attacks on corporate networks and devices are on the rise globally.
 Hackers are spreading new variants of powerful malware to infect endpoints.
 Not only have we seen an increase in malware attacks, but the level of sophistication in malware has also increased, as well.

-For such scenarios, Comodo Advanced Endpoint Protection (AEP) is the ideal solution as it provides complete protection against any malware attacks including zero-day attacks.
-All thanks to the built-in containment engine of Comodo AEP, any unknown files including unknown malware gets automatically contained in a secure virtual environment.
+For such scenarios, Xcitium Advanced Endpoint Protection (AEP) is the ideal solution as it provides complete protection against any malware attacks including zero-day attacks.
+All thanks to the built-in containment engine of Xcitium AEP, any unknown files including unknown malware gets automatically contained in a secure virtual environment.